VA loan termite and pest inspections: Everything you need to know

 Clearly, your lender, the VA and you all have an interest in avoiding these issues entirely.
 Pest inspections aren’t only a necessary step of the mortgage process, but can save you from expensive headaches in the future.

-How do pest inspections work?
+How do VA loan pest and termite inspections work?

 In addition to your appraisal and home inspection, your new home will have to pass any locally mandated termite and pest inspections.
 Depending on where you’re located, and the type of home you’re looking to occupy, these requirements can vary.